Business Plans: A Step-by-Step Guide

 Business Planning Videos

-Tim Berry, president of Palo Alto Software Inc., responds to a reader seeking advice on finding a low-cost writer to help with a business plan.
+Video: How Can I Hire Someone to Help Write My Business Plan?
+In the video below, Tim Berry, founder and president of Palo Alto Software Inc., responds to a reader seeking advice on finding a low-cost writer to help with a business plan: